Finding a job in Dubai

 Occupations in the UAE are generally divided into nine skill levels.
 Jobs in levels from one to three are white-collar jobs (in business, medicine, marketing, finance, etc.) — to qualify for these positions, you will need related degrees and certificates that prove your expertise in the field.
 Most companies will accept a degree from your home country — in fact, international qualifications are typically very well received in the UAE.
 Note that you may be asked to get your degree evaluated at the Ministry of Education.

 When it comes to language, you will need a good command of English for most positions.
-Knowledge of Arabic will definitely give you an edge over other applicants and making an effort to learn the language will be very appreciated by your employer.
+Knowledge of Arabic will give you an edge over other applicants, and your employer will greatly appreciate your effort to learn the language.
 As there is a large number of global companies in Dubai, additional languages you may speak may also come in handy (be sure to list these in your CV!).

 Taxes in Dubai